Firestarter (1984 film): Production

 During filming of The Thing, Universal offered John Carpenter the chance to direct the film, who hired Bill Lancaster to adapt the novel into a screenplay, which Stephen King approved of.
 Months later, Carpenter hired Bill Phillips to write another version with Richard Dreyfuss as Andy, but when The Thing underperformed financially, Universal replaced Carpenter with Mark L. Lester, who brought Stanley Mann to write a screenplay that stayed closer to the novel than the abandoned screenplays that Carpenter had commissioned.

 Lancaster's father Burt, originally cast as Captain Hollister, had to withdraw following heart surgery and was replaced by Martin Sheen.

 Produced by Dino De Laurentiis, the film was the first to be shot at his new studio complex in North Carolina.
 Shot in and around the city of Wilmington, North Carolina from September 12 to November 26, 1983, it was the first film shot there after the commission of the North Carolina Film Office, and is regarded as launching the city as what is now a burgeoning hub of film and television productions.
 Over 1,350 film and television projects have been produced in Wilmington since Firestarter.

 De Laurentiis had searched unsuccessfully for a Gone with the Wind-style location that would suit the vision of the film.
 After encountering an issue of Southern Accents magazine that featured the historic Orton Plantation near Wilmington, De Laurentiis, producer Frank Capra Jr., and Martha De Laurentiis travelled to the area for a location scout.
 They decided the property would be perfect as the headquarters for the evil government agency that was to track down Charlie (Barrymore).

 De Laurentiis approached James and Luola Sprunt, who at the time owned Orton, and surprised them by asking to buy the property so he could set the home ablaze for a dramatic scene in the film.
 They declined, but offered to let the production use the property for exterior shots and some small interior scenes.
 A smaller scale replica of the main house was built for the actual fire scene.
 Having since been used in dozens of films and television shows since Firestarter, Orton is now owned by Louis Moore Bacon.

+Mark Lester recalled, "The underlining tone is the CIA and corruption.
+I got my hands on a book about real experiments that the CIA did with college kids and LSD and hallucinagenic drugs, so that part was true.
+Dino wanted to make an anti-CIA movie and I guess Firestarter has a lot of that political paranoia about secret agents killing people and stuff."